 The Fiesta de las Velitas is a traditional Colombian Christmas celebration which means “Party of Little Candles” in English.
-Little Candles Day takes place officially on December 7th in Colombia each year and in Vancouver the local community celebrates with a party on a weekend around that time.
+Día de Las Velitas, or Little Candles Day, takes place officially on December 7th in Colombia each year and in Vancouver the local community usually celebrates with a party on a weekend around that time.

 Where and When

-Vancouver’s Fiesta de las Velitas is usually on a Saturday in early December.
-In past years it has taken place at the Croatian Cultural Centre or Science World.
-In 2018 it was held at Burnaby Hall at 7837 Canada Way on December 9th from 4:00 until 8:00 pm.
+Vancouver’s Día de las Velitas is usually on a Saturday or Sunday in early December.
+In recent years it has been held at places like the Croatian Cultural Centre, Science World and Burnaby Hall.

 What to Expect

 In years without a pandemic, at Vancouver’s Fiesta de las Velitas event you can expect lots of Colombian food, Latin American music, and hundreds of local Colombians and their families having dinner together and enjoying the festive season.

 At the event there is usually food for purchase, children’s activities and live bands playing Colombian music and other Latin American favourites.
 It’s an alcohol-free and family-friendly fiesta, so there is no cash bar, beer or other “adult” beverages.